Naman1997/VAAK/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 VAAK is a college project under the TARP course.
-Under this course people had to make groups and come up with creative solutions to real world problems and implement them.
+Under this course we had to make groups and come up with creative solutions to real world problems and implement them.
 Our group decided to make a project that helped specially-abled people who cannot speak by making a device that took input from their fingers in a fixed format(For example: American Sign Language), process it and play out the processed data via a speaker that is either interfaced with an android smartphone or simply a smartphone's inbuilt speaker.
 Members under the project are:

   - Naman Arora(Me)
   - Rishabh Agarwal